johnnovak/dosbox-staging-doco/website/docs/documentation/sound/sound-devices/adlib-cms-sound-blaster.md

 filter---this makes most games sound decent regardless of the Sound Blaster model in use, but it's not authentic.

-For the best authentic results, you need to set the most appropriate Sound Blaster model for each game via the [sb_type](#sb-type) configuration setting.
-Additionally, you need to set the [sb_filter](#sb_filter) setting to `auto` to let DOSBox select the output filter appropriate to the emulated model.
+For the best authentic results, set the most appropriate Sound Blaster model for each game via the [sb_type](#sb-type) configuration setting.
+Additionally, set the [sb_filter](#sb_filter) setting to `auto` to let DOSBox select the output filter appropriate for the emulated Sound Blaster model.

-For example, use the following settings to enable authentic Sound Blaster Pro 1.0 emulation with Dual OPL2 support, suitable for games from the early 90s:
+For example, use the following settings to enable authentic Sound Blaster Pro 1.0 emulation with dual OPL2 support:

 ``` ini
 [sblaster]